You may not need to take all or part of the placement tests if any of the following circumstances apply to you:

 - Students with SAT Verbal test score of 510+ or ACT Verbal test scores of 21+ will be exempt from the reading placement testing, but still must take the English writing test (there is no SAT/ACT exemption for English.)
 Verbal and mathematics scores are reported separately.

 - Students with SAT Math test score of 550+ or ACT Math test score of 21+ will be exempt from developmental math courses, but must complete the placement test if intending to take a course above the Intermediate Algebra MAT-108 level.
 Verbal and mathematics scores are reported separately.

 - A student may re-test for placement out of a course in which he/she was enrolled after four years.

 - Once a student has re-tested after four years and scores into the same course(s) for which he/she was enrolled, there is no further alternative, regardless of the results.

-You will need to document these circumstances at the Admissions Office when you apply for admission to the College. *For high schools that do not have an unweighted GPA, the weighted GPA will be used.
+*For high schools that do not have an unweighted GPA, the weighted GPA will be used.